-When drawing, I make mistakes.
+When drawing with proportions, I make mistakes.
 I often make similar mistakes time and time again.

 Analyze your work often and pinpoint where you most often make errors when drawing facial proportion, drawing values, etc. Before you add and refine details within your drawing, take a moment to check the proportions of the face.

 Look at the space between the features of your subject.
 We devote our focus to drawing the features.